Procedure 2-13: Purchasing

 The requesting department is responsible for final verification of incoming merchandise received and initiating the receiver in the Banner Financial software system.

-All invoices should be mailed to the District Business Office.
-The business office will forward the invoice to the originating department for approval.
-When the person responsible for the purchase receives the invoice for the goods or services listed on the purchase order, he or she approves the invoice for payment and promptly forwards the invoice to the District Business Office for payment.
-If the invoice total differs from the original purchase order total, the originator of the purchase order must be able to justify and explain the price difference.
+All invoices should be mailed or emailed to the District Business Office.
+The business office will forward the invoice to the originating department for review and approval.
+When the budget authority responsible for the purchase receives the invoice for the goods or services listed on the purchase order, he or she shall review, approve and sign the invoice after verifying the invoiced amount is in accordance with the contracted rate(s) [SJCCD contract, co-op contract, supplier contract] and promptly forward the invoice to the District Business Office for payment.
+If the invoice total differs from the original purchase order total or the contracted rate, the originator of the purchase order must contact the supplier to correct the error or be able to explain, in writing, the price difference.
 After comparing the invoice against the purchase order and any subsequent adjustments, the District Business Office personnel will process the invoice for payment.